PrekshaYadav/DMDD_Assignment4/Views.md

     `Select * from TopFiveUni`

-2. Top 5 uni that provides best education.
+2. Top 5 universities that provides best education.

         Create View BestEdu As select university.university_name, standards.Quality_of_Education from University left join Standards on university.university_ID = standards.university_ID order by standards.quality_of_education limit 5;